damaratix/sans-holiday-hack-2021/sources/prechallenge6.md

 Holiday Hero
 =======================

-Location: (Netwar)
+Location: (Netwars)

-Chimeny Scissor challenged us in playing with the Holiday Hero terminal. <br/>
+Chimney Scissor challenged us in playing with the Holiday Hero terminal. <br/>
-He said that playing with that we could full up Santa’s sleigh!<br />
+He said that by playing with it we could fill up Santa’s sleigh!<br />
 True or not, we accepted the challenge of course and it turned out it was a game to play with 2 players and getting you crazy in coordinating in order to win it.
 <br/><br/>
 Ooook, .. no worry, time to find the way for bypassing the 2 players requirement. <br>
-Chimeny suggested that it was possible to play in single mode just by changing 2 parameters, client-side parameters, this means that we have all it was needed inside our browser :). <br>
+Chimney suggested that it was possible to play in single mode just by changing 2 parameters, client-side parameters, this means that we have all it was needed inside our browser :). <br>
 <br>
 Chimney added that one of the 2 is sent to the server. <br>
 <br/>
 The challenge is located at: [https://hero.kringlecastle.com](https://hero.kringlecastle.com).
-In order to study the logic of the game, we choose to play directly on the server. <br>
+In order to study the logic of the game, we chose to play directly on the server. <br>
 Actually, the game is served by the "hero" server and just embedded inside the page of 2021.kringelcon.com by using a simple HTML iframe.
 This will arise some weird behaviour lately, but let's see the logic of the game.